Mosque of Qaytbay (Qal'at al-Kabsh)

 The Mosque of Qaytbay, also known as the Madrasa of Qaytbay, is a historic religious structure in the Qal'at al-Kabsh neighbourhood of Cairo, Egypt.
 Completed in 1475, it is one of multiple monuments sponsored by the Mamluk sultan al-Ashraf Qaytbay.
-It is not to be confused with the more famous Funerary complex of Qaytbay in the Northern Cemetery.
 It is described as both a madrasa and a mosque by scholars, but functions as a mosque today.

 History

 The madrasa, which now functions as a mosque, was built on the highest point of the Gabal Yashkur, a hill located near the Ibn Tulun Mosque.
 The area is known as Qal'at al-Kabsh ("Citadel of the Ram"), the name of a palace built by the Ayyubid sultan al-Salih Ayyub.
 According to Maqrizi, the palace was later destroyed by Sultan al-Nasir Muhammad.
 The construction of Qaytbay's madrasa was completed in 1475.
 Its foundation inscription identifies it as a madrasa, though it functions as a mosque today.
 The mosque was damaged during the 1992 earthquake and restored in 2006.